aamrdit/ReceiptPro/docs/index.md

 ## Feature
-- A phone app that enables employees to take photo photo of their receipts for their expenses and automatically submit it
+- A phone app that enables employees to take photos of their receipts for their expenses and automatically submit it
+- The app is powered by Microsoft Power Apps, Power Automate, Buildship and Open AI to serve different
-- The app uses GPT vision to "read" the receipt and extract all details required, thus saving employees time
+- - The app uses GPT vision to "read" the receipt and extract all details required, thus saving employees time

 ![image](https://github.com/user-attachments/assets/6a53a402-e997-48ea-ae3d-5b6f6d3a7fbd)